HughClub/MNIST-libtorch/README.md

 cd build
 cmake ..
 make
+cd ..
-./mnist # It depends on what you specify your data path in your code
+./build/mnist # It depends on what you specify your data path in your code
 ```

+## result

+Without specific seed, cmd:`./build/mnist 64 1e-3 128 150` could achive a test accuracy of 0.8726 with a model size of 216kB.